The occasional observations of Carolyn Kephart, writer

 And both meld in a glazed caramel Nirvana.

-This recipe makes a European-style single layer cake frosted with ganache and drizzled with caramel.
+This recipe makes a European-style large single layer cake frosted with ganache and drizzled with caramel.
 Measurements are American, with the assumption that your butter is 4 sticks to a pound.
+No mixer is required.
 The sequence of steps begins with the

 Cake: